hzget/hzget.github.io/notes/practice/algorithm.md

 # Data structures and Algorithms

-Well-designed data structures and algorithms help to improve the performance of a program.
+Well-designed data structures and algorithms help to improve the performance of a program and other benefits.
 For example, fast and stable computing, simple and compatible interface, easy maintenace, scalability and so on.